entrepeneur4lyf/kwaak/README.md

 #### Setup

-Once installed, you can run `kwaak --init` in the project you want to use Kwaak in.
+Once installed, you can run `kwaak init` in the project you want to use Kwaak in.
 This will create a `kwaak.toml` in your project root.
 You can edit this file to configure Kwaak.

 After verifying the default configuration, one required step is to set up the `test` and `coverage` commands.
 There are also some optional settings you can consider.